The National Budget: On the Economy of Political Domination Ruthless Criticism

 The central bank thereby picks up and follows through on the achievements of the private banking sector.
 In order to make this crucial point clear, it is worth recalling the nature of the banking business.

 Already in commercial payment transactions, when a debtor hands over a promissory note instead of paying its bill, promises to pay serve as means of payment.
 The creditor – in exchange for interest, of course – grants deferred payment, and in the meantime uses the IOU he receives from his debtor to fulfill his own payment obligations by passing it on to his creditor – who then naturally gains a share of the first debtor’s expected interest payment.
-Of course, this exchange process implies the risk that the primary debtor might not pay his debt, and thus the condition that he do so.
+Of course, this exchange process implies the risk that the primary debtor might not pay his debt, and is thus subject to the condition that he do so.
 “Bills of exchange” are a merely provisional substitute for actual payment, and are only as good as the ability of the debtor to meet his payment obligation on time.
 The whole business becomes more reliable when the banks get involved: As the technical agents of society’s payment transactions, they just happen to have the monetary wealth of all of capitalist society at their disposal – its reserves of earned and currently unused cash.
-On the basis of these reserves, banks turn bills of exchange into hard cash, while also lending money independent of an underlying exchange process in order to prolong old business ventures and launch new ones – in exchange for interest, of course.
-A bank doesn’t even need to touch its cash reserves in order to carry out this operation.
-It just opens up an account for its debtors and permits them to pass on their payment obligations to the bank.
-The bank clears incoming and outgoing payments, and only needs to have enough cash deposits or currency reserves at hand to fulfill demands for cash and meet its payment obligations to other banks.
+On the basis of these reserves, banks turn bills of exchange into hard cash, while also lending money independent of an underlying exchange process in order to prolong old business ventures and launch new ones – all in exchange for interest, of course.
+A bank doesn’t even need to touch its cash reserves in order to carry out this operation; it just opens up an account for its debtors and permits them to pass on their payment obligations to the bank.
+The bank clears incoming and outgoing payments, and only needs to have enough cash deposits or currency reserves on hand to fulfill demands for cash and meet payment obligations toward other banks.
 And even that can be avoided if a bank issues its own banknotes instead of cash, i.e., guarantees in specific money amounts redeemable for currency at any time.

 Substituting banknotes for real currency not only has the advantage of facilitating payment transactions, it also allows banks to free their lending operations from the limits of their own cash reserves – for which they must pay interest to their depositors.
-They can even fulfill their payment obligations without having to touch their reserves, and thus don’t have to limit themselves to the restricted size of these reserves, if they only have to pay symbolically in the form of banknotes.
+They can even fulfill their payment obligations without having to touch their reserves, and thus don’t have to limit themselves to their restricted size, if banks only have to pay symbolically in the form of banknotes.
 These promises to pay – which are neither quanitatively restricted nor bear interest – simply circulate in place of real currency.
 Of course, these monetary substitutes are only valid as long as the public’s confidence in the respective bank’s ability to pay remains unshaken, and provided that the bank is not actually compelled to take back its notes and exchange them for real cash.
 As soon as these banknotes are no longer a 1:1 representation of a bank’s actual assets, but instead function as credit, they represent and circulate as existing and available money that the business world first has to earn and then use in order to service its debts.
 It is then all the more essential that the bank’s own business activity raise no doubts about the value of the notes it issues, which is why a bank needs willing and trusting clients whose deposits strengthen the foundation of this banknote superstructure.
 But above all, it needs successful debtors who can turn the bank’s payment obligations into capitalist wealth, confirming the value of the banknotes used to vouch for these obligations.
 This is not only important for a bank’s profits, but also for the solidity of the abstract wealth existing in the form of the paper notes it issues.
-Therefore, private banknotes remain a provisional substitute for real currency, and the monetary value they represent is relative, i.e., subject to comparison with notes issued by other banks.
-In the days in which these private banknotes still existed, this meant that all privately issued banknotes had a fluctuating market price and were passed on with a premium or discount.
-And all in all, private bank money remained precarious, for in the event of a “credit crunch” – which are just so common to capitalism, and which expert economic trend-watchers call “recessions” and expect to occur every few years – a bankruptcy annuls the value of the notes that bank issues, which rapidly spreads until the nation’s economy as a whole collapses.
-In the end, the entire business world’s ability to pay is reduced to the few available cash reserves from which the banking sector had emancipated it so thoroughly.
+Therefore, private banknotes remain a provisional substitute for real currency: The monetary value they represent is relative, i.e., subject to comparison with notes issued by other banks.
+In the days when these private banknotes still existed, this meant that all privately issued banknotes had a fluctuating market price and were passed on with a premium or discount.
+And all in all, private bank money remained precarious, for in the event of a “credit crunch” – which are just so common to capitalism, and which expert economic trend-watchers call “recessions” and expect to occur every few years – a bankruptcy annuls the value of the notes that bank issues.
+That then spreads rapidly until the nation’s economy as a whole collapses.
+In the end, the entire business world’s ability to pay is reduced to the few available cash reserves from which the banking sector had emancipated itself so thoroughly.

 Here is where the central bank comes in.
 The establishment of the central bank went hand in hand with a ban on the issuance of private means of circulation and payment, i.e., private banknotes.
-That restricted their ability to lend as much credit and ability-to-pay as they want on the basis of their assets and expected income, without being able to reliably vouch for that ability to pay.
+That restricted banks’ ability to lend as much credit and ability to pay as they want on the basis of their assets and expected income, without being able to reliably vouch for that ability to pay.
 On the other hand, this emancipates banks’ lending operations all the more fundamentally from society’s cash reserves, which the banks have centralized in their vaults and use as a basis for their credit creation.
 For the purpose of refinancing the loans they grant, and as a cash fund for meeting the liabilities that arise in the course of their borrowing and lending operations, commercial banks and other credit institutions have accounts at the central bank.
 That gives banks, in accordance with various regulations, access to the central bank’s banknotes.
-The nation’s money supply, that is, the money that commercial banks’ lending operations turn into advances on capitalist firms’ business ventures and increased ability-to-pay, thus ultimately consists in banks’ right of access to the money of the central bank.
+The nation’s money supply, the money that commercial banks’ lending operations turn into advances on capitalist firms’ business ventures and increased ability to pay, thus ultimately consists in banks’ right of access to the money of the central bank.
 This emancipates banks from the limits of their own funds, and consequently unleashes their power to create money.

 Unlike commercial banks, a central bank’s ability to issue banknotes is not dependent on society’s collective deposits, i.e., the money that society has earned, saved and deposited in commercial banks for safekeeping.
 Nor is it dependent on returns from the lending operations it has (re)financed with its banknotes.
 On the one hand, transactions between commercial banks and the central bank are carefully regulated.
-Commercial banks that borrow from the central bank in order to refinance their lending operations must either (a) sell securities with a certain credit rating to the central bank, (b) deposit them and transfer their demands on interest, or (c) pay interest themselves.
+Commercial banks that borrow from the central bank in order to refinance their lending operations must either sell securities with a specified minimum credit rating to the central bank, deposit them and transfer their demands on interest, or pay interest themselves.
 In this way, the central bank also profits from its lending operations.
 And in perfect accordance with the rules of banking, the central bank documents its currency issues as “liabilities”, as if the borrower possessed a claim on the assets of the central bank, [5] and it documents its claims on commercial banks and other financial institutions as “assets”, balancing its accounts in standard bank fashion.
 However, unlike the private issuance of banknotes (which no longer exists), the banknotes with which commercial banks now purchase, discount and lend securities do not represent claims to money that someone has earned and deposited, or is soon to deposit.
 The “nation’s treasury,” which the central bank’s notes “represent,” consists solely in the central bank’s official task: to issue banknotes backed by the authority of state power.
 Their ability to perform all the functions of money does not depend on their success in doing so.
-Their monetary quality is not limited by the amount of wealth that the bank manages, nor does it depend on the public’s confidence in the bank’s ability-to-pay based on the latter’s business success.
+Their monetary quality is not limited by the amount of wealth that the bank manages, nor does it depend on the public’s confidence in the bank’s ability to pay based on the latter’s business success.
 The difference between banknotes and real money is thus eliminated by law.
 The units printed on the notes are the valid store of national wealth, the standard of income and prices, just as the unit weights of precious metals once were.
 And these banknotes don’t just symbolically refer to the money of society, they are the money of society, with which all payment obligations are to be fulfilled.
 By “imitating” and monopolizing commercial banks’ practice of circulating IOUs as means of payment, the national central bank thus consummates this practice, while simultaneously standing it on its head.
 The central bank creates the money that society can and should subsequently earn.

 In order to achieve the feat of giving mere pieces of paper the status of national currency, force is required – force that is unconditionally binding for the entire society.
 After all, the central bank’s printing machines don’t just replace whole mines of precious metals, but also the labor of acquiring, gathering and making the product of these mines into the basis of smoothly operating enterprise.
 Furthermore, these machines create the “material” in which society’s wealth consists once it has taken on its proper, that is, abstract form.
 The “substance” of the value represented by this money is the law, which enforces the recognition and use of central banknotes as currency.
 The substance of value is thus a relation of force to which the business world and its appendages – the rest of society’s earners and spenders – are subordinated, without exception and without any competing authority.
 By legally establishing the object that all members of society need to earn, the state turns its monopoly on the use of force into an economic entity.

-2. State Money “Supply”: The services the state provides for the economy’s need for credit, and its demand on the successful utilization of this credit
+2. State Money “Supply”: The services the state provides for the economy’s need for credit, and its demand on the successful use of this credit

 By completing the replacement of money with banknotes, the central bank consummates the capitalist lending business so ideally that it also stands the logic of this business on its head.
 Taken by itself, commercial banks cannot get around the fact that their credit creation is based on money earned and deposited by their customers.
 Indeed, banks do all they can to emancipate themselves from this basis, to transform the money they expect to earn on their lending operations into a means of payment with which they finance their further lending, i.e., the advances they make on future earnings.
 When their customers demand cash, however, these banks must still possess more than enough of it to meet these demands.
 But in principle, with the central bank and its monopoly on banknotes behind them, commercial banks always have sufficient cash reserves, regardless of whether their prior lending operations have been successful or not.
 The size of their reserves is thus not limited to previously deposited sums of cash in their vaults.
-Furthermore, by supplying money in this way, the state emancipates the commercial lending business from its basis in commercial transactions, the discounting of bills of exchange, etc, and founds it instead on the money that the state “apportions” to its banks and credit institutions via the central bank’s lending operations.
+Furthermore, by supplying money in this way, the state emancipates the commercial lending business from its basis in commercial transactions, the discounting of bills of exchange, etc., and founds it instead on money that the state “apportions” to its banks and credit institutions via the central bank’s lending operations.
 The state thereby makes itself the “basis” of society’s credit – just as for society’s money.
 To put it in spatial and chronological terms, the state does not “wait” until the business of lending and credit creation has set itself up and set capitalist business in motion.
 Rather, the state itself “starts” the whole capitalist circus “from above.”
 It does so by providing credit in the form of central bank loans – credit that does not merely pretend to be money, but is the currency of society.
 By providing credit, the state gives a boost to its commercial banks’ lending operations and demands that the nation’s business world develop and grow on the basis of that support.
 So it is only logical that the central bank imposes strict conditions on the apportionment of this ideal means of commercial lending.
 After all, these conditions represent the central bank’s recognition of and reaction to the fact that with its own money, it has emancipated the business of lending from the functional restriction represented by the amount of money earned by capitalist society, accumulated by the commercial banks and placed in their vaults.

 Through the control the state exercises over commercial banks’ activities, the state actively asserts the demand it makes on every banknote it issues – the same demand inherent in every piece of credit-money: Credit-financed business must succeed, such that the capitalistic use of that credit confirms the asserted monetary value of the borrowed funds.
 When it comes to the central bank’s lending, however, this demand gets made on society as a whole.
 Unlike the means of payment once created by private banks, the monetary value of state-created credit is no longer dependent on cash redemption.
 That is because the credit-money issued by the state is just that: money, the value of which is legally guaranteed.
 That, however, in no way diminishes the state’s demand that the money be used profitably.
 Even the value that exists in legal tender must first be created through successful business; the state’s claim about the value of its money must still be redeemed by the successful accumulation of capital.
 Even the value of the state’s credit-money is dependent upon its successful use in business in a way that private credit-money could never be: The legally determined value of the state’s means of payment becomes relative, the validity of the currency diverges from its monetary value, and the use that the nation’s competing capitalists make of it determines just how much.

 This paradox is the unavoidable “price” for the fact that the state equips its nation’s banking sector with such an ideal means of credit.
-Conversely, the state thereby turns its money into a measure of the loaned credit in its society.
+Conversely, the state thereby turns its money into a measure of loaned credit in its society.
 Its value therefore rises and falls in step with the business that emerges on the basis of these loans.
 By boldly decreeing an identity between actual money and money that has been lent out and advanced to make a profit, the state subjects its currency to a test that advances of credit must pass.
 Although the state decrees that the money its central bank lends is money, this does not invalidate the fundamental capitalist equation according to which the wealth of society consists solely in the exchange-value that has been produced and profitably transformed into money.
-Nor does the state intend to violate this equation.
+Nor does the state intend to invalidate this equation.
 In other words, the state insists that the society over which it rules confirm the value of the state’s credit-advances through successful capitalistic business.
-[6] The value of the money to be earned in society is the way the state makes the business community, along with its working appendages, liable for the production of the abstract wealth that the central bank’s notes, upon their issuance into circulation, already claim to have realized and enumerate.
+The value of the money to be earned in society is the way the state makes the business community, along with its working appendages, liable for the production of the abstract wealth that the central bank’s notes, upon their issuance into circulation, already claim to have realized and enumerate.
 A nation’s currency is “soft” because credit and money are therein asserted to be identical.
 And the entire national economy is obligated to prove that the currency is “hard” and confirm this claimed identity.
-It is to do so by doing successful business, thus laying the economic “foundation” postulated by the state’s credit-money “superstructure.”
+It is to do so by means of successful business, thus laying the economic “foundation” postulated by the state’s credit-money “superstructure.”

 The paradoxical identity and non-identity of money and credit inherent in state-issued banknotes becomes immediately apparent as soon as the nation’s legal tender comes into contact with its foreign peers, that is, as soon as they are equated and compared with the products of other nations’ banknote monopolies.
 The degree to which a nation’s economy confirms the legally guaranteed value of its national currency is thereby compared with the corresponding relation between the advance and return of the money supply in other nations.
 The result is an exchange rate assigned to each nation’s respective currency.
 What the state prevents within its own borders by monopolizing the issuing of banknotes thus reasserts itself at an inter-national level: National credit-monies, all of which equally fulfill various monetary functions, if not all to the same extent, compete to be as valuable as each of them claims to be.
 The means of credit that the state withdraws from domestic competition, in order to make its national economy capable of confirming the pre-determined value of the national currency, proves to be the object and essence of an undecided test on the success of a nation’s economy, a test that defines economic competition among nations.
 And this question can never be settled once and for all.
 When the state supplies money, it doesn’t satisfy the business needs of its capitalists once and for all, but raises a constant political-economical problem, one that consists in a test that the entire national economy must pass in international competition, a competition to prove the identity between money and credit.